PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/Analyze/dw/getting-started.md

 ## About

 The PlaidCloud Data Lakehouse Service (DLS) stands on the shoulders of great technology.
-The service is based on [Databend](https://github.com/datafuselabs/databend), a lakehouse suitable for big data analytics and traditional data warehouse operations while supporting vast storage as a data lake.
-It's extensive analytical optimizations, array of indexing types, high compression makes it ideal for wide array of uses.
+The service is based on [Databend](https://github.com/PlaidCloud/databend), a lakehouse suitable for big data analytics and traditional data warehouse operations while supporting vast storage as a data lake.
+It's extensive analytical optimizations, array of indexing types, high compression, and native time travel capabilities makes it ideal for wide array of uses.

+The PlaidCloud DLS also has the ability to integrate with existing data lakes on Apache Hive, Apache Iceberg, and Delta Lake.
+This allows for accessing vast amounts of already stored data using a modern and fast query engine without having to move any data.

 The PlaidCloud DLS continues our goal of providing the best open source options for our customers to eliminate lock-in while also providing services as turn-key solutions.